 Why do we wear Halloween costumes?

-People also used masks and costumes to trick spirits into thinking that they were one of them.
-They were also a form of protection so people could enjoy the festival without fear.
+People also used masks and costumes to trick spirits into thinking that they were one of them, as a form of protection so people could enjoy the festival without fear.
 In modern times, we have plenty of great costumes to choose from.

 Some people choose to go as iconic horror characters, others go as pagan symbols like cats, witches and monsters.
-And of course there's no reason expectant mums can miss out on the fun either, thanks to some pregnant Halloween costume ideas (opens in new tab).
-It's a great time of year to get creative and think about what you want to go as!
+There are Halloween costumes for kids and with no reason why expectant mums should miss out on the fun, pregnant Halloween costume ideas exist to let everyone join in - it's a great time of year to get creative!

 Why do we go trick or treating?